Skip to Content

 Nightshade Free Gluten Free Flour Mix

-This nightshade free gluten free flour mix is a blend of flours that I have been working with for many months now.
+This gluten free flour mix (nightshade free) is a blend of flours that I have been working with for many months now.
 Over the summer, I discovered that potatoes and I are not really very good friends.
 In fact, they pretty much hate me.
 Since potato starch was one of the main flours I was using in my flour mixes, I had to make a switch.

 However, potato starch is in almost every (if not all) ready-made gluten free flour mixes on store shelves.
 Bad news for me but luckily, I have a bit of experience with gluten free flours so I wasn’t too upset.
 I had to make my own blend, but whatevs.
 No biggie.